 The viewpoint shifts to that of the widow, named and therefore individuated as Minna Shaw.
 This transition is done so seamlessly that, again, for narrative purposes, the widow equals the witch.

-Another interpretation: The old woman doesn’t fall asleep; she dies.
+Another interpretation: The old woman doesn’t fall asleep; she dies after falling from the sky.
 The low angle shot of the uplit witch looks like her supernatural resurrection.
 Using the hot red coal from the fire, the witch creates a fire which gives rise to a Phoenix, utilising very old fire symbolism (based on the observation that flame is the only time we ever see, visually, something physical transform into another state.)

 The witch flying away could be coded as the old woman’s spirit.